Israel says 4 hostages, including Noa Argamani, rescued in Gaza operation

 The freed Israelis were sent to the Tel Hashomer Sheba Medical Center for further medical examination, the joint statement said.
 Family members could be seen arriving at the hospital on Saturday to greet their loved ones.

-Israeli Prime Minister Benjamin Natanyahu said Israel does not give into terrorism and was operating "creatively and bravely" to rescue the hostages.
+Israeli Prime Minister Benjamin Netanyahu said Israel does not give in to terrorism and was operating "creatively and bravely" to rescue the hostages.
 "We will not let up until we complete the mission and return home all the hostages, both those alive and dead," Netanyahu said.

 "I followed the complex operation from the command and control center — IDF, ISA and Special Forces operated with extraordinary courage under heavy fire, and succeeded in completing their mission," Israeli Minister of Defense Yoav Gallant said after the announcement.
 "Israel's defense establishment will continue fighting until 120 hostages return home."